Traneptora/grimoire/_posts/2017-11-16-crown-of-stars.markdown

 If you have four or more motes remaining, they shed bright light in a 30-foot radius and dim light for an additional 30 feet.
 If you have one to three motes remaining, they shed dim light in a 30-foot radius.

-At Higher Levels.
+**At Higher Levels**.
 When you cast this spell using a spell slot of 8th level or higher, the number of motes created increases by two for each slot level above 7th.